 Tell athlete about your concerns and provide evidence to back up concerns.

 Alleviate any concerns that athlete may have about losing their position on the team.

-Do not back down in problem in initially denied.
+Do not back down on problem if initially denied.

-Offer held and suggest that the athlete should receive professional help.
+Offer help and suggest that the athlete should receive professional help.